Why Are Statins Prescribed In Their Millions When They Cause So Many Side Effects? | Amoils.com

 “Somewhere along the way however, cholesterol became a household word — something that you must keep as low as possible, or suffer the consequences.
 You are probably aware that there are many myths that portray fat and cholesterol as one of the worst foods you can consume.
 Please understand that these myths are actually harming your health.
 Not only is cholesterol most likely not going to destroy your health (as you have been led to believe), but it is also not the cause of heart disease.”

-Dr. Mercola feels that 99 out of 100 people do not need statins but can lower their cholesterol (if necessary) naturally.
+Dr. Mercola feels that 99 out of 100 people can lower their cholesterol (if necessary) naturally